QuibDev/Quibble/README.md

 # Quibble
-Quibble is a secure, real time, messaging app.
+Quibble is a secure, real time, messaging app built on react-native for Ios and android devices.